 Babies love and need close contact, and infant carriers are ideal for nestling them against their parents.
-Most injuries that occur with these carriers result from falls.
-Two types of carriers are available: one is pouch-like, and the other has a frame.
+Most injuries that happen with these carriers are from falls.
+The two types of carriers are soft, pouch-like ones for young babies, and structured frame carriers for older babies.

 What to look for:

 - The carrier should have straps that prevent your baby from falling or crawling out.
 Look for firm, padded head support.
-Try to match your baby's size and weight and make sure there is enough depth to support the back and that the leg openings are small enough to prevent your baby from slipping out.
+Find one that fits your baby's size and weight, and make sure that the carrier is deep enough to support the back and that the leg openings are small enough to prevent your baby from slipping out.

 - Check for ease of use.
-Some of the soft ones are difficult to put on because of numerous straps.
+Some of the soft wrap styles are hard to put on because of numerous straps.